Vladislavlhp7/lay_summarisation/report/report.md

 2. **Clinical Longformer Enhancement** [@li2022clinicallongformer]: Our goal is to augment the Clinical Longformer's maximum token capacity by employing advanced hardware resources.
 This would facilitate experimentation with larger input dimensions and model training, potentially leading to superior summarization performance and more precise lay summaries.

 3. **Feedback Integration**: We suggest incorporating readability and factual correctness rewards into our summarization pipeline using reinforcement learning methods [@scialom-etal-2019-answers].
+   This can be achieved by the combination of the RNPTC metric [@luo] and the factual accuracy [@zhang-etal-2020-optimizing] into a single reward function, optimised via the Reinforce algorithm [@williams1992simple].
-This approach aspires to promote the generation of summaries that are not only more comprehensible for non-experts but also more factually correct.
+   This approach aspires to promote the generation of summaries that are not only more comprehensible for non-experts but also more correct with respect to the input article.
 ## Conclusion {#sec:conclusion}

 # Bibliography